Am I being rude to my

 As you help your parent and guide them, you may tend to be impatient because of their innocence in so many things in life, things that they do not know or know but do not even understand further.

-Yesterday, I and my sister went to the mall.
+Yesterday, my sister and I went to the mall.
 We were happy then and very excited to go shopping.
-But things rolled around to negative when I held my sister responsible for the clothes that I bought.
+But things turned negative when I held my sister responsible for the clothes that I bought.
 She forgot about it.
-She forgot where she put it, and I really get pissed, that pissed, turned to get mad at her.
+She forgot where she put it, and I really got pissed, and that pissedness turned to getting mad at her.

 I was thinking about the